New Student Questions

 There are many ways a person may qualify for services.
 Please see a complete list.
 SSD also provides services for temporary disabilities (i.e. broken leg, sprained ankle, COVID-19).
 All accommodations are assigned based upon review by a counselor.

 SSD provides academic support services for a wide range of disabilities.
 Services are assigned on a case-by-case basis and are based upon the documentation submitted with the student’s application.
-To apply for services, fill out the online application.
+To apply for services, fill out the online interest form.

 Current Student Questions